 Classes will also be held at 5pm beginning Tuesday April 23

 Graduates of the course will be prepared to join either the Victoria Lawn Bowling Club or the Canadian Pacific Lawn Bowling Club as a trained player, ready for fun, and ready for any further training desired.

-For more information about lessons, or to register, contact
+If the scheduled class times won’t work for you or for more information about the lessons, or to register, contact Pierre Dunn

 Friendly video on how to play (Australian Club)